 The remarkable neolithic site at Céide Fields in County Mayo, Ireland, contains the oldest known stone-walled fields in the world – dating back nearly 6,000 years.

 Céide Fields overlooks the mighty Atlantic Ocean which gently laps (or vigorously pounds …. depending on the weather!) up against the cliffs below.
 The landscape itself has been forged from the dramatic upheaval and movement of the earths crust over millions of years.

-The soil at Ceide Fields has been constantly subjected to the conflicts of the weather.
+The soil at Céide Fields has been constantly subjected to the conflicts of the weather.
 The warm Gulf Stream comes up past the American continent between Ireland and Iceland.
 In the opposite direction, cold deep waters flow south from the icey Arctic Ocean.
-The combination of all these factors have resulted in the wild beauty and uniqueness of this region in County Mayo
+The combination of all these factors has resulted in the wild beauty and uniqueness of this region in County Mayo, Ireland.